Battle of Britain Combat Archive

 Books on the Battle have become ever more academic and ‘dull’.
 The Battle of Britain Combat Archive brings the colour back with dozens of specially commissioned artworks and profiles of the aircraft.
 Artist Mark Postlethwaite has designed a full colour format to make each page and table easy to understand.

-Volume 8 will cover the dramatic days of 30 and 31st August, leading us a fitting half-way point in the Battle.
+Volume 1-8 cover from the beginning of the Battle of Britain on 10 July to 31 August 1940, leading us a fitting half-way point in the Battle.
 After this we expect the series to run for at least another six volumes, possibly eight, depending upon the material that we unearth for October.

 Simon W Parry is now one of Britain’s leading aviation historians, but his roots are in Surrey where he began his research into the battles and aircraft crashes in the county 30 years ago, a time it was possible to interview many witnesses to the events.
 His interest in the air war lead him to become a profession researcher at the National Archives, undertaking a assignments for those not able to conduct their own investigations.
 Since the publication of his first book in 1987 he has focussed his attentions on the editing and production of over 40 aviation books for publishers.
 He is also one of Europe’s most experienced aviation archaeologists, contributing to several TV shows, and is now working with Channel 4 on a documentary about the Dambusters.